 Ctra. de Albacete, s/n.
 13700 Tomelloso (Ciudad Real), Spain

-Keywords: varieties, intrinsic water use efficiency, photosynthesis, Vitis vinífera
+varieties, intrinsic water use efficiency, photosynthesis, Vitis vinífera